JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/go_to_symbol_contributor.md

 <!-- Copyright 2000-2023 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

+<link-summary>Sample implementation of a "Go to Symbol" contributor allowing for searching and navigating to Simple language properties definitions.</link-summary>

 <tldr>

 **Reference**: [](go_to_class_and_go_to_symbol.md)